AdamWelch1/GDBuddy/README.md

 <img alt="Image of GDBuddy GUI" src="images/gui_image.png" width="400">

 GDBuddy is still in the very early stages of development and is currently not to the point of being useable just yet.
-It will currently load an inferior and step through either source lines or instructions, but no breakpoint support has been added yet.
+It will currently load an inferior and step through either source lines or instructions as well as set and clear breakpoints.
+It currently cannot modify the inferior state in any way.

 GDBuddy aims to provide an intuitive interface to the advanced features offered by GDB, such as: